Blue Core Research

 SELECT id FROM users where username = 'admin' and password = hash('x')

-When filling out the login screen like in the above example, the password-validating portion of the SQL is disabled.
+In the above example, the password-validating portion of the SQL is disabled.
 The double dash (- -) comments out the rest of the SQL, and the query will return the row for admin.
 That means the password is correct.

 Query Retrieves Password